February 2026 • 18 min read

 The encouraging news from medical research is that weight loss, even modest amounts, can significantly reduce most BMI-related health risks.
 Learn more about practical strategies in our guide on how to lower BMI.

-• Diabetes: 58% reduction in progression from prediabetes to Type 2 diabetes
+• Type 2 diabetes: substantial reduction in progression from prediabetes to type 2 diabetes (the primary evidence base is the Diabetes Prevention Program trial).

-• Cholesterol: 5-10% improvement in LDL and triglyceride levels
+• Lipids: improvement in LDL cholesterol and triglycerides.

-• Sleep apnea: Significant reduction in apnea-hypopnea index
+• Sleep apnea: reduction in apnea-hypopnea index in many patients.

-• Joint pain: 50% reduction in knee pain symptoms
+• Joint pain: reduction in knee osteoarthritis symptoms.

-• Liver health: Measurable reduction in liver fat
+• Liver health: reduction in liver fat and NAFLD/NASH activity.

 BMI Risk Zones